 Enable the skill and get started: say "Alexa, ask Ambient Weather for a weather report.".
 This will provide you with your outdoor weather report, but you can ask for your indoor weather report as well by saying, "Alexa, ask Ambient Weather about the indoor conditions."
 You can also ask for a report about a specific day, month or year!
-Just say "Alexa, ask Ambient Weather about the weather in May".
+Just say "Alexa, ask Ambient Weather about the weather yesterday." or "Alexa, ask Ambient Weather about the weather in May".